mshroyer/coursepointer/README.md

 ## Installation and running

+There are Windows and macOS (universal) binaries in the latest GitHub release, but you'll probably get Windows SmartScreen or macOS Gatekeeper messages you'll have to work around when running them, as they're currently unsigned.

-At the moment this is a source-only distribution, so you'll need a Rust toolchain to build and run the CLI.
-Install a toolchain with [rustup](https://rustup.rs/) and then run:
+Alternately, to build from source, install a Rust toolchain with [rustup](https://rustup.rs/) and then run:

 ```